 Twelve miles south of Hill City, we can find the ghost town of Mystic.
 Mystic used to be a mining town back in the day.
 It was founded in 1874 after a large deposit of gold was discovered.
 At its peak in 1879, approximately 100 people lived there.
 However, it did not last long.
 Soon, the gold began to deplete, and the miners began to migrate to places with more opportunities.

 In 1900, a Chicago investor decided to invest in the Mystic mines, thus creating more buildings to house the workers.
-This action led to building a second railroad to transport both gold and coal on a larger scale.
+This action led to the building of a second railroad to transport gold and coal on a larger scale.
 Tourism began to develop in the 1920s.

 After World War II, mineral demands changed, and the products coming out of Mystic were no longer a high need.
 In 1954, the town officially closed its post offices.
 Currently, the buildings are still intact but remain empty.
 Mystic is used as a path to hike and visit the town’s history through the years.

 Tinton is a ghost town located 13 miles east of Deadwood.
-It was a gold mining town established in 1876, which later began to produce tin.
+It was a gold mining town established in 1876 and began producing tin.
 In 1904, the first post office was opened when Tinton’s mining company formed a city for its employees.

 After World War II, the production and efficiency of the mines began to decline, and employees and companies began to migrate to other areas with better potential.
 In 1950, a fire destroyed the mill that kept the town’s economic activity active, causing the few remaining people to leave.